-■In 2016, an enrolment Program was carried out for the Bank's commercial area, with the purpose of identifying companies that may receive smart capital and contact them with private equity funds.
+- In 2016, an enrolment Program was carried out for the Bank's commercial area, with the purpose of identifying companies that may receive smart capital and contact them with private equity funds.
 It was found that both local and foreign equity funds cannot easily have access to qualified companies, the investment closure thus decreasing.
 Bancóldex has a natural flow of companies that occasionally does not need a leverage, but intelligent capital, in order to growth.
-Therefore, the enrolment program for the commercial area was created and performed for the purpose of correctly identifying, in 2017, companies that may need smart capital and that, at the same time, may access to it by means of the platforms and local offices.

-The task of identifying 15 funds of PE/VC22 that may be interested in investing in Colombian was initiated, and 8 of them complied with the Bancóldex Capital investment policies and entered the pipeline (assessment stage).
+Therefore, the enrolment program for the commercial area was created and performed for the purpose of correctly identifying, in 2017, companies that may need smart capital and that, at the same time, may access to it by means of the platforms and local offices. - The task of identifying 15 funds of PE/VC that may be interested in investing in Colombian was initiated, and 8 of them complied with the Bancóldex Capital investment policies and entered the pipeline (assessment stage).
 In 2016, COP 15.000 billion were invested on the Ashmore Andino II fund, and USD 5 million were invested on Darby Latin American Private Debt Fund III, which allowed for the first closure.
-A work agenda was prepared together with the Darby Latin American Private Debt Fund III, which allowed for the first closure.
-A work agenda was prepared together with the Darby Latin American Private Debt Fund III, which allowed for the first closure of the Darby Latin American Private Debt Fund III, where 7 companies appeared, which are still under the due diligence process.

-Throughout the year, support was provided to 24 companies that had latent needs of equity direct investment.
+A work agenda was prepared together with the Darby Latin American Private Debt Fund III, where 7 companies appeared, which are still under the due diligence process. - Throughout the year, support was provided to 24 companies that had latent needs of equity direct investment.
 Qualifying companies were referred to diverse capital funds with the purpose of densifying the ecosystem, generating a track-record for the Bank and creating more successful cases.
-Occasionally, subsequent support was provided to improve its probability of success in the attainment of resources and performance of its operating processes.

-A study was performed to identify potential national and international investors who might invest on the Bancoldex Capital Fund of Funds in 2017.
+Occasionally, subsequent support was provided to improve its probability of success in the attainment of resources and performance of its operating processes. - A study was performed to identify potential national and international investors who might invest on the Bancoldex Capital Fund of Funds in 2017.
 An added value strategy was established and different databases of national and international limited partners were developed.
 In addition, relationships with potential investors were developed.
-The 2017 goal consists of having equity in the amount of COP 78.000 billion for private equity and venture capital: COP 15.000 billion, and COP 10.000 billion for seed capital.

-Alliances with investing banks were established with the purpose of being jointly pipeline suppliers for the different projects of each one and connecting them with capital funds.
+The 2017 goal consists of having equity in the amount of COP 78.000 billion for private equity and venture capital: COP 15.000 billion, and COP 10.000 billion for seed capital. - Alliances with investing banks were established with the purpose of being jointly pipeline suppliers for the different projects of each one and connecting them with capital funds.
 In addition, an exhaustive task was performed to establish relationships with capital funds so as to supply a pipeline that will be adjusted to their relevant investment policies.

+&lt;sup>22PE: Private Equity

-22PE: Private Equity VC: Venture Capital
+VC: Venture Capital